A real zoodunit: Monkeys found but mystery deepens in Dallas

-Dallas police said they found the two emperor tamarin monkeys after getting a tip that they could be in an abandoned home in Lancaster, located just south of the zoo.
-The animals were located, safe, in a closet, and then returned to zoo for veterinary evaluation.
+Dallas police said that they found the two emperor tamarin monkeys after getting a tip.
+Police said they then went to the empty home in Lancaster, located just south of Dallas, and found the monkeys safe in a closet.

+DALLAS (AP) — When police said two small monkeys were taken from the Dallas Zoo this week and a cut was found in their enclosure, it deepened a growing mystery that has included other cut fences, the escape of a small leopard and the suspicious death of an endangered vulture.

-Police said earlier Tuesday that they were still working to determine whether or not the incidents over the last few weeks are related.
+Police said Tuesday that they’re still working to determine whether or not the incidents over the last few weeks are related.
+Police, who haven’t made any arrests in any of the incidents, released a photo and video Tuesday of a man they want to talk to about the missing monkeys.
+The photo shows the man eating Doritos chips while walking, and in the video clip he is walking down a path.

 Meanwhile, in Louisiana, officials were investigating after 12 squirrel monkeys were taken from a zoo there on Sunday and considering whether there could be a connection.